chetankumar9903/Firebase-Contact-List/README.md

 - `src/`
   - `components/`: React components for the application.
-  - `config/`: Firebase configuration file.
+  - `config/`: Firebase configuration file.(It is in gitignore so create it yourself)
   - `hooks/`: A useState() file which is used multiple times.